 Our reception area is adjacent to the waiting area.
 If you have something you wish to discuss privately with the Receptionist, please ask and we will be pleased to speak to you away from the Reception area.

-The Surgery runs a telephone consultation service between 9am and 10am each day.
+The Surgery runs a telephone consultation service each day.
 A Practice Nurse or Doctor will be available to answer queries which may not require attendance at the surgery.

 Home visits are intended for those who cannot, FOR MEDICAL REASONS, attend the Surgery.
 If you need a home visit, please contact us before 11am.
 A doctor may return your call to discuss your request.